gilestrolab/ethoscopy/docker/README.md

 ```

 Note that in this latter case the credential files will be mounted as `ro` and can only be modified from the host machine, not from within the container.

+The environment variables in the example below are used in conjunction with nginx-proxy and nginx-proxy-companion.